Day 1 : Phnom Penh – Kompong Cham (L , D )

 It’s the last day and we have to clear 150km to meet the Hog House again.
 Don’t need to hurry, relish a morning meal then take 1 to 2 hours breathing the fresh air from the beach.
-At noon, check-out the hotel.
-Riding back to Phnom Penh for ckeck in your hotel .
-End The Tour .
+At noon, check out the hotel.
+Riding back to Phnom Penh to check in at your hotel.
+End The Tour.

 - Motorbike(s) (Honda or Yamaha) 250 cc